s-ol/alive/docs/guide.md

     trace <ValueStream sym: true>: <ValueStream bool: true>

 ### comments
 To annotate your code, you can use comments.
-In `alive`, comments begin with `#(` and end on a matching `)`.
+In `alv`, comments begin with `#(` and end on a matching `)`.
 This way you can comment out a complete expression simply by adding a `#` character in front.